pvcraven/arcade_book/source/labs/chapter_01_first_program/chapter_01_first_program.rst

 .. image:: push.png

-* Refresh the page on Bitbucket, and you can see that your code went to the server.
+* Refresh the page on BitBucket, and you can see that your code went to the server.
 But I can't see it yet.
 Please invite me to see your repository:

 .. image:: invite.png